Evergreen enrollment expected to top 2,000 students, but not by much, official says

 “We know a liberal arts education is excellent preparation for citizenship and careers as well, but it’s a harder sell than it used to be,” Carmichael said.

-And the enrollment hole the college finds itself in isn’t likely to rebound soon because the birth rate dropped off dramatically during the Great Recession.
+Enrollment also will continue to be a challenge because the birth rate dropped off dramatically during the Great Recession, he said.

-“There’s going to be a real shortage of 18-year-olds in a few years,” he said, but added the birth rate will eventually recover.
+“There’s going to be a real shortage of 18-year-olds in a few years,” he said, but added that will be a temporary challenge.

 Overall, colleges and universities in the country are operating at 75 percent capacity, chasing fewer students, he said.